 3. Don’t buy more than you need.
 People who are younger and healthier might want a policy with a higher deductible and a smaller monthly premium.
 The idea is that for some people it could be cheaper to pay more out-of-pocket costs when you actually use your insurance in exchange for spending less each month to have the policy.

 4. Understand your copays.
-Copays are the percentage of a medical service that you pay, and they can add up.
+Copays are the amounts you pay out-of-pocket for each service you receive, and they can add up.
 Insurance plans are required to make this information available.

 5. Make sure your drugs are covered.
 If you take certain drugs regularly, you’ll want to know if the plan you’re about to choose covers the drugs you need.

 6. Don’t forget your dependents.
 If you have children under age 26 who don’t have health insurance coverage through their job, they can be on your policy.

 7. Talk with an expert.
 Making the best choice can be confusing.
 Having a conversation with a BJC Marketplace Counselor can help clear things up.
 It’s free, but it could save you money and headaches.
 You can request an appointment here.